Italian Motorcycle Brands

 CR&S Logo

 The founder of the relatively young Italian motorcycle brand CR&S is Roberto Crepaldi.
-For a long time, being a representative in Italy of such leading motorcycle brands of the world as Harley-Davidson, Triumph, and Norton, Roberto constantly thought about creating his own motorcycle.
+For a long time, being a representative in Italy of leading motorcycle brands in the world, such as Harley-Davidson, Triumph, and Norton, Roberto constantly thought about creating his motorcycle.
 In 1992, Crepaldi opened his own company selling retro motorcycles of the 60s and 70s.
 At the same time, Crepaldi starts taking orders for unique models, the main designer of which is himself.
 An additional direction is accepting orders for the remodeling of old models.
-CR&S production is located in Milan and fulfills up to 100 orders per year from Russia, the USA, Japan, Australia, and China.
+CR&S production is located in Milan and fulfills up to 100 annual orders from Russia, the USA, Japan, Australia, and China.

 Bimota